What Does it Mean to Study Chemical Engineering?

 Not every chemical engineer is a generalist.
 Many choose a specific career path, develop an area of expertise, or serve a single purpose on a team.
 Some areas of specialty include:

-- Process control.
-Computers have become more important to just about every profession.
-Chemical engineering is no exception.
+Computers play an important role in just about every profession, and chemical engineering is no exception.
 Engineers oversee the quality-control portions of product development, such as temperature and liquid levels in processing tanks.
 Process control specialists improve production to a diverse array of industries, ranging from ice cream production to plastics manufacturing.

 Depending on their exact job duties, chemical engineers may sometimes be required by states to obtain a professional engineering license.
 Students can learn about the requirements for their specific career area during the course of their degree program.

 Chemical engineers who do require licenses in their home states must first complete a predetermined amount of work experience before taking their state examination.
 In many cases, chemical engineers can apply for pre-licensure certification status.
-Once they have filed paperwork with the state, they can begin work in a number of apprentice positions that prepare them for full licensure.
+Once they have filed paperwork with the state, they can begin looking for an apprentice position, earning experience before attaining full licensure.

 Regardless of a state's requirements for licensure, most chemical engineers seek official certification from the American Institute of Chemical Engineers.
 This trade organization and certifying body, based in Philadelphia with 12 branches nationwide, has set the standard for professional chemical engineers for nearly 80 years.